 I don't worry about my kids getting their clothes messy, I want them to have fun and explore - think playing out all day and long summer evenings in a kind of Famous Five, ginger beer kind of way.
 Naturally, to do all of that time after time, clothes also need to be good quality so they are all made with fabrics, threads, trim etc. that are going to last and they are finished to a high standard.

-My shop opened in July 2016 which means I'm just getting started.
-There are a few clothes for stock but also listed are some that can be made to order so that you can see what I can do.
-Of course, these things will take a bit longer to arrive but on the plus side it also gives you the chance to get the item you want in the fabric you want with the extras you want.
+My shop opened in July 2016.
+There are clothes in stock but also listed are some that can be made to order so that you can see what else I can do.
+Of course, these things will take a bit longer to arrive but on the plus side it also gives you the chance to be involved in the design and get the item you want in the fabric you want with the extras you want.

 In the summer of 2017 I realised that I needed to make a change with the clothes I sell.
 My ideas about bringing up my kids with time to play and explore were at odds with the way lots of the fabrics and haberdashery I was using were probably being made.
 So, I decided to go organic/ethical.
 There are a number of standards for organic fabric that include both environmental and ethical criteria e.g. no child labour.
 So, I use these to decide what to buy and where from.
 Now, I only use organic fabrics, thread, elastic, labels etc. and I adapt patterns, where necessary, so that I don’t have to use supplies with an unknown origin and/or unknown/unethical production.
 For example, I no longer use dungaree clips, as I don’t know how they are produced.
 Instead I make longer straps and make a button hole in the bib, then the straps can simply be passed through and tied in a knot.
 The other aspect of buying ethical supplies is knowing that a fair price is being paid.
 This means a higher price but if I want my customers to value my work I must value the work of those making the fabrics etc. that I buy.